 Social Security Disability Fact #1: Average Beneficiary Age

-The average disabled worker getting SSDI benefits in 2022 is 55 years old.
-While Social Security disability does not discriminate by age, most beneficiaries are between middle age or retirement (i.e., aged 50-65).
-The average man getting disability benefits is 54.9, while the average woman is 55 years old.
+The average disabled worker getting SSDI benefits in 2023 is 55.3 years old.
+While Social Security disability does not discriminate by age, most beneficiaries are between middle age or retirement (i.e., aged 50-66).
+The average man getting SSD benefits is 55.2, while the average woman is 55.4 years old.
 Spousal disability beneficiaries are 58 years old, while children of disabled workers are 14 years old, on average.
-Note: SSDI benefits automatically convert into regular Social Security at full retirement age (FRA).
+Note: SSDI benefits automatically convert into regular Social Security at 67.

 Social Security Disability Fact #2: How the Disability Program Started

 Social Security retirement payments started in the 1930s after FDR signed the Social Security Act.
-Then in 1956, President Dwight D. Eisenhower signed amendments to establish the Social Security Disability Insurance (SSDI) program.
-For the first four years, only disabled Americans aged 50-64 could qualify for monthly disability payments.
-In 2022, the average SSDI payment is $1,358/month.
-The maximum payment anyone can receive is $3,345/month, but that includes a caveat.
-Only people who earned close to $150,000/year for more than 10 years before could potentially qualify for that amount.
+Then in 1956, President Dwight D. Eisenhower signed amendments to create the Social Security Disability Insurance (SSDI) program.
+For the first four years, only people aged 50-64 could qualify for monthly SSDI payments.
+In 2023, the average SSDI payment is $1,483 per month.
+The maximum payment anyone can receive is $3,627, but that includes a caveat.
+Only people who earned at least $147,000 per year for more than 10 years before may qualify for that SSDI amount.

 Social Security Disability Fact #3: Gender Breakdown & Average Pay Amounts

-In the past year, disability benefit awards were split evenly (50/50) between men and women.
-Men typically got $1,404 each month in SSDI, while women received $1,149/month, on average.
+In the past year, SSD benefit awards were split evenly (50/50) between men and women.
+Men newly awarded SSD payments in March 2023 got $1,849.20 each month in SSDI.
+By contrast, the SSA awarded $1,494.50 to women in monthly SSD payments, on average.

 Social Security Disability Fact #4: SSI Recipients

 President Richard Nixon created the Supplemental Security Income (SSI) program in October 1972, and monthly payments began in 1974.
-It provides monthly payments to the poorest Americans who are blind, disabled or age 65 and older.
-In 2021, 86% of monthly SSI recipients were blind or had a qualifying disability.
-The maximum SSI payment for individuals in 2022 is $841/month; for eligible couples, it’s $1,261/month.
-Right now, the average monthly SSI payment is $585.04.
+It provides monthly payments to low-income people who are blind, disabled, or at least 65 years old.
+In March 2023, 85% of people on SSI were blind or had a qualifying medical condition.
+The maximum SSI payment for individuals in 2023 is $914 each month.
+For couples, SSI pays no more than $1,371 per month.
+Right now, the average monthly SSI payment is $678.47.
 In addition, SSI payments come from the federal government’s general tax fund, not the Social Security trust fund.

 Social Security Disability Fact #5: Healthcare Coverage

-SSDI beneficiaries qualify for reduced healthcare coverage through Medicare two years (24 months) after their disability payments begin.
-SSI recipients, on the other hand, are eligible for Medicaid coverage starting the same month their benefits begin.
+SSDI beneficiaries qualify for reduced health insurance coverage through Medicare two years (24 months) after payments begin.
+People on SSI, on the other hand, can get Medicaid coverage starting the same month their benefits start.
 This coverage isn’t completely free, however.
-The SSA deducts each month’s Medicare or Medicaid premium cost prior to issuing the recipient’s benefit payment.
+The SSA deducts each month’s Medicare or Medicaid premium cost prior to issuing each person’s benefit payment.

 One of the least-known Social Security disability facts is about legal assistance.
-You’re nearly 3x more likely to get approved for benefits if a lawyer helps you.
-Those who qualify for legal assistance through our website typically receive $10,000 in lump-sum back benefits as well as monthly payments.
-People who apply on their own without legal assistance usually wait at least 18-24 months for their first disability check.
+You’re nearly 3x more likely to get approved for benefits if a lawyer files your application.
+Those who qualify for expert claim help through our website usually get $13,800+ in back benefits as well as monthly payments.
+People who apply on their own without help usually wait at least 18-24 months for their first check.

-Every Social Security attorney in our network offers free, no-obligation phone calls to answer your disability claim questions.
+Every Social Security attorney in our network offers free phone calls to answer your claim questions.
 They also work on contingency.
-That means if the SSA doesn’t pay you a cash settlement, then you owe the lawyer $0 for helping you.
-And if you do win benefits and a lump-sum settlement, then you’ll only pay a small, one-time fee.
+That means if the SSA doesn’t award you anything, then you owe the lawyer $0.
+And if you do win, then you’ll only pay one small fee.

 Get Your Free Benefits Evaluation